audy/audy.github.io/content/blog/2021-04-13-Good-Practices-for-Bioinformatics-CLIs.md

 running external commands.
 For more advanced features such as reading from standard out or standard error, see `subprocess.Popen`.

-# Automatically Generated Output Filenames
+# Avoid: Automatically Generated Output Filenames

 Many tools I've encountered will automatically generate the paths to output file(s).
 This is done to help the user.
 Who wants to manually specify the